-Men and women – a lot of research has gone into analyzing and studying the differences in their physical forms, physiologies, psychological makeup, as well as functional roles in the overall scheme of things i.e. life in this world.
+Men and women – a lot of research has gone into analyzing and studying the differences in their physical forms, physiologies, and psychological makeup, as well as their functional roles in the overall scheme of things i.e., life in this world.

-In the Quran, Allah has described Prophet Muhammad (peace be upon him) as the role model we should emulate and follow in every aspect of life.
+In the Quran, Allah has describes Prophet Muhammad (peace be upon him) as the role model we should emulate and follow in every aspect of life.

 ” There has certainly been for you in the Messenger of Allah an excellent pattern for anyone whose hope is in Allah and the Last Day and [who] remembers Allah often”.
 Qur’an (33:21)

 He played many roles during his life, but the one role that he took on very early as a youth, and which stayed as a constant role in his life till his death at the age of 63, was that of a husband.